hep-mirrors/hepmc3/README.md

 where N denotes a number of desired parallel jobs.

+#  Examples
-# HepMC3 is shipped with multiple examples.
+HepMC3 is shipped with multiple examples.
 These can be compiled during installation as descibed above
 or after the installation (for HepMC3>3.1.0).
 To compile the examples after the installation  copy the installed derectory with examples to desired directory and run cmake, e.g.